liamkronman/meet-qute/README.md

 This project will be my first time developing in Qiskit.
 Pray that it isn't my last.

+## Acknowledgments

+We owe more than a quantum of gratitude to Prof. Aram Harrow, whose teachings in quantum computing not only enlightened us but also sparked the inception of MeetQute.
+Even though we didn't always ace his tests, it turns out we learned a thing or two!
+We hope this project can excite others about quantum computing like you inspired us.

 ## Contributions
 Started by Liam Kronman (a.k.a. [qupid@mit.edu](mailto:qupid@mit.edu)) and aided by his good friend GPT4.

 [Contribution guidelines for this project](docs/CONTRIBUTING.md)

 [Help and feedback](mailto:qupid@mit.edu)

+## License

+MeetQute is made available under the [MIT License](https://opensource.org/licenses/MIT).